-- All employees are required to comply with the policy.
-Failure to do so may result in disciplinary action, up to and including termination. - .6 Prohibition against weapons or firearms in the workplace - .61 Employees are prohibited from bringing firearms, knives, explosives, and other weapons or hazardous materials onto City property without prior written authorization from the Director of City Security - .62 An employee shall also be considered to be in violation of this policy if involved with the use of weapons not normally considered weapons or dangerous

-- instruments, but used by the employee in such manner as to evoke concerns of intimidation or threat of bodily harm to others. - .63 If a supervisor has reason to believe such a weapon has been brought into the workplace, City Security Management should be notified immediately. - .64 Security shall ensure the employee removes such weapon from City property and take appropriate corrective action to ensure the employee understands the policy. - .65 It is lawful for an employee to store a weapon in their personal vehicle provided the weapon is secured and the vehicle is in a designated parking area.
-Weapons are not permitted to be stored in City vehicles. - .651 Employees and supervisors should contact City Security immediately at 918-596-9100 if an employee shows signs of mental health crisis and/or violent tendencies and is believed to have a weapon. - All employees are required to comply with the policy.
-Failure to do so may result in disciplinary action, up to and including termination.
+- .55 All employees are required to comply with the policy.
+Failure to do so may result in disciplinary action, up to and including termination. - .4.6 Prohibition against weapons or firearms onin the jobworkplace - .41.61 Employees are prohibited from bringing firearms, hunting or sporting knives, explosives, and other weapons or hazardous materials onto City property without prior written authorization from their department head (see PPPM 411.3, R-14). the Director of City Security - .42.62 An employee shall also be considered to be in violation of this policy if involved with the use of weapons not normally considered weapons or dangerous instruments, but used by the employee in such manner as to evoke concerns of intimidation or threat of bodily harm to other employees or citizensothers. - If a supervisor has reason to believe such a weapon has been brought onto the worksite or that the employee has brandished a weapon or has aweapon in their vehicle, the supervisorinto the workplace, City Security Management should be notified immediately. - .43 Security shall ensure the employee removes such weapon from City properties.
+The supervisor may call for a Police Officer as deemed necessary. - Substantiated instances of employees possessing weapons on City property may result and take appropriate corrective action to ensure the employee understands the policy. - .65 It is lawful for an employee to store a weapon in their personal vehicle provided the weapon is secured and the vehicle is in a designated parking area.
+Weapons are not permitted to be stored in City vehicles. - .651 Employees and supervisors should contact City Security immediately at 918-596-9100 if an employee shows signs of mental health crisis and/or violent tendencies and is believed to have a weapon. - .66 All employees are required to comply with the policy.
+Failure to do so may result in disciplinary action, up to and including termination of employment. - .5 Steps to be taken following any violent acts in the workplace - .51 Dependent upon the severity of the situation (damage, injuries, seriousness of the attempted or actual acts by an employee), the following actions should be considered or taken as determined necessary: - Call 911 - Notify the supervisory chain of command including the department head - Notify Safety personnel and City Medical